-Typically, our assessments run over a four-week period, although this may be extended if the team feel that further assessment is needed.
+Typically, our assessments run over a three-month period, although this may be extended if the team feel that further assessment is needed.
 An outline of our ASD assessment pathway is described below.

 As part of the assessment, it is really important that the Neurodiversity Team have a detailed picture relating to your child’s development, as well as an understanding of your current concerns.
 To establish this, you will meet with a clinical psychologist who will ask you questions about your child.